 - Degree holders have higher job potentials and salary packages than diploma holders.

 Nowadays, people are much more concerned about their higher education.
 Choosing between a degree or diploma course is a challenging task; both have their advantages and disadvantages.

-Completing a degree course takes double the time of a diploma programme.
-This is because diploma courses are highly specialised and focused than the more comprehensive degrees.
+Completing a degree course takes double the time of a diploma program.
+This is because diploma courses are highly specialized and focused than the more comprehensive degrees.
 They also put a better emphasis on practical as well as industry-specific skills than degrees, which benefit theoretical academic knowledge and more holistic students.